 Online Hybrid JD

 The ABA-accredited program builds on the school’s decade-plus track record of delivering successful, impactful online degrees, where you can take advantage of the same engaging curriculum and expert professors as the school’s residential JD program.
-Additionally, students will be able to concentrate on one of six areas of specialization that VLGS is widely known for – environmental lawfood and agriculture lawgeneral practiceenergy lawanimal law, or restorative justice.
+Additionally, students are able to take classes in subject areas that VLGS is widely known for, including environmental lawfood and agriculture lawgeneral practiceenergy lawanimal law, and restorative justice.

 The Online Hybrid JD program may be completed in as little as three years and one semester (a total of 10 semesters).
 The classes will primarily be in synchronous and asynchronous formats.
-Synchronous classes will be held virtually in the evenings Monday through Thursday 6:30-9PM eastern.
+Synchronous classes will be held virtually in the evenings Monday through Thursday, 6 to 9:30 p.m.
+ET.
 The asynchronous classes enable students to interact with classmates and faculty through discussion, projects, and feedback with no set meeting times.
-There will be only three short in-person (Thursday through Sunday) residencies held in Vermont, during the first, sixth and final semester.
+There will be two short, in-person (Thursday through Saturday) residencies held in Vermont during the first and sixth semesters, plus an optional third residency outside Vermont during the final semester.
 At the end of the program, students will be prepared to take the bar* and practice law in every state.

 The Online Hybrid JD program was created for working professionals and people who have other obligations in their lives that may prevent them from doing a full-time residential program.
 The program’s hybrid (online and in-person), part-time nature allows you to manage your profession, life, and families, all while building a strong connection with fellow students and faculty.
 And by being able to maintain your career while earning your JD, you’ll be able to enter the field of law while minimizing long-term student debt.